 Left Bundle Branch Block Defined:

-Left bundle branch block (LBBB) is a type of heart block that affects the electrical signals that control the contraction of the heart’s left ventricle.
-This condition occurs when there is a delay or blockage in the electrical signals that travel through the left bundle branch, which is a bundle of fibers that carries electrical impulses from the sinoatrial (SA) node to the left ventricle.
+The left bundle branch block (LBBB) is a type of heart block that affects the electrical signals that control the contraction of the heart’s left ventricle.
+This condition occurs when there is a delay or blockage in the electrical signals that travel through the left bundle branch, a bundle of fibers that carries electrical impulses from the sinoatrial (SA) node to the left ventricle.

 LBBB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications, such as heart failure or atrial fibrillation.
 It is usually diagnosed using an electrocardiogram (ECG) or other diagnostic tests.

 LBBB is typically treated with medications or other therapies to manage the abnormal heart rhythms and reduce the risk of complications.
-In some cases, a pacemaker may be necessary to help regulate the heart’s electrical activity.
+Sometimes, a pacemaker may be necessary to help regulate the heart’s electrical activity.

 Right Bundle Branch Block Defined: